zenbhang/Spies_and_Medics/Readme.md

 Whoever has the highest point value, after both players pass, wins the round.

-If a player wins the first round, they draw 2 cards, and their opponent draws 1 card.
+If a player wins the first round, they draw 2 cards and their opponent draws 1 card.

-If a player wins the second round, and the match hasn't ended, then they draw 3 cards, while their opponent draws 2 cards.
+If a player wins the second round and the match hasn't ended, then they draw 3 cards while their opponent draws 2 cards.

-If a round ends in a draw, then both players draw 2 cards.
+If a round ends in a draw then both players draw 2 cards.

 When a round ends, all cards on each player's side of the field will go into their respective discard pile regardless of original ownership.